evgenyb/evgenyb.github.io/_posts/2020-05-11-nested-template-managed-identity-key-vault.md

 }
 ```

-That's actually correct.
-The `iac-certificates-kv` is not at `iac-agw-ssl-rg`, and not even at that same subscription.
-How can we solve this?
+That's actually correct, because our certificate key-vault (`iac-certificates-kv`) is not located at the `iac-agw-ssl-rg` resource group.
+It's deployed to the `domains-and-certificates` resource group located at different subscription.
+How can we solve this with ARM templates?

 ## Nested templates